 Heroin is a Central Nervous System (CNS) depressant, classifying it as a downer.
 As a semi-synthetic opioid, heroin originated from opium found in the poppy plant and has since been chemically manipulated into the illicit drug it is today.
 This highly addictive and dangerous substance is a main component in the ongoing opioid crisis.
 According to the National Institute on Drug Abuse, opioids were responsible for 49,860 overdose deaths in 2019 alone.

 When ingested, heroin binds to the brain’s opioid receptors, releasing a surge of dopamine.
 This rush of dopamine generates an intense euphoria and sense of calm.
 Prolonged use of this substance disables the brain from producing dopamine on its own and the user begins to depend on heroin to avoid dopamine depletion.
 Once addicted, the user unknowingly inflicts damage to their body with continued use.
-As stated by the American Addiction Centers, heroin abuse depresses the respiratory system.
-With less oxygen, the brain will begin to reduce the function of other systems in the body, which could lead to organ and brain damage.

 Since 1999, approximately 840,000 individuals have overdosed and died from heroin use.
 As one of the most dangerous, illicit substances, heroin is also highly addictive.
 The American Society of Addiction Medicine estimates that nearly a quarter of those who try it become addicted to the drug.
 In recent years, heroin use has increased significantly, resulting in a third wave of the opioid epidemic at the beginning of 2013.
 As a downer, heroin acts as a respiratory depressant which is a leading cause of overdose fatality.